 Also Check

-The GMAT Verbal Reasoning section evaluates reading comprehension, critical reasoning, and the ability to analyze arguments.
+The Verbal section evaluates reading comprehension, critical reasoning, and the ability to analyse arguments.
 It measures how well a candidate can understand and evaluate written material.

 Key Topics: